lfneves/F.O.R.G.E/README-SpringBoot.md

 ## Annotations

-### @WebFrameworkController
+### @ForgeController
-Marks a class as a WebFramework controller.
+Marks a class as a Forge controller.
 Must be used with Spring's component scanning.

 ### HTTP Method Annotations
 - `@GetMapping(path)` - Handle GET requests